 But it’s not enough to simply pay lip service to the values of transparency.
 If the public sector wants to benefit from these new practices, it’s important to understand exactly what to expect from major outsourcing companies, the kind of standards you can demand and the warning signs you should look out for.

-Understanding your entitlement to gather & analyse contractor cost data
+Understanding your entitlement to gather & analyse contractor cost data with Open Book Accounting

 The terms of open book accounting should be laid out plainly at the beginning of any outsourcing contract.
 Clauses detailing exactly how transparent a company’s finance department will be for the duration of the contract are now considered standard, so clarity and detail are essential elements here.